jestjs/jest/docs/AutoMocksAndManualMocks.md

 The `mocks` CommonJS library provides convenient features for building mock module implementations.
 The main features of the library are mock functions and special handling to make it easier to work with function prototypes.

 The test environment defines its own `require` function.
-As such, when you write `require('MyModule')` this function defers to the mocks module on whether to return the actual implementation of ##MyModule## or a mock for it.
-If the system decides to return a mock, it will first look for a file in a `__mocks__` directory which defines the module.
+As such, when you write `require('MyModule')` this function defers to the mocks module on whether to return the actual implementation of `MyModule` or a mock for it.
+If the system decides to return a mock, it will first look for a file in a `__mocks__/` directory which defines the module.
 If no file is found, it will attempt to autogenerate a mock for the module.

 Autogeneration is done as follows: the module is loaded in a new context.
 If the file can be evaluated, the mocking system recurses over the members of the module's `exports` and serializes it's type information.
 When a module that is being mocked requires another module, the system recursively generates a mock for it.
 If //that// file cannot be evaluated, an exception is thrown and the mock generation stack is printed.